yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Architecture

 At the high level, the architecture re-implements the canonical encoder-decoder model but for auto-regressive language generation.
-Furthermore, an additional "encoder" loss and a positional embedding operation are added and demonstrate improved performance.
+Furthermore, an additional "embedding" loss and a positional embedding operation are added and demonstrate improved performance.

 ### Encoder-Decoder